dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps-troubleshooting-tips.rst

     - Are all indentation levels correct?
     - Does the name field match, if applicable?

-Can I use Github Apps to register tools?
+Can I use GitHub Apps to register tools?
 ------------------------------------------
-The Dockstore Github App currently only supports Workflows and Services.
+The Dockstore GitHub App currently only supports Workflows and Services.

 Why was a new workflow registered instead of migrating my existing one?
 --------------------------------------------------------------------------